Why we’re providing this service:

 You will need a laptop, desktop computer, or mobile phone with a secure internet connection in a quiet space.
 We will meet over Zoom, which is a secure and HIPAA compliant platform.
 Zoom is free to use and utilizes video and audio.
 Your webcam and microphone will need to be enabled for the sessions, however non-speaking clients may communicate by solely typing or using AAC.

-The total amount of sessions may vary, however, most will complete the process within 3, 90 minute sessions.
-If one needs additional time to complete testing, then the assessment provider may send the test back with you to complete.
-The testing is completed within 5-6 weeks, with one receiving their report and a discussion of the provider’s findings in the final session.
+Most sessions with the assessment provider last from 60-120 minutes.
+Once begun, the assessment process is completed within 5-6 weeks, with one receiving their letter or report and a discussion of the provider’s findings in the final session.

 Per family or caregiver involvement, we designed the pre-assessment and assessment process to rely on self-report.
 In rare occasions when one doesn’t have access to school or medical records, is unable to recall stories from their youth (as it relates to autism), or does not know if they had developmental delays, the provider may ask if you have a family member or caregiver who can provide additional information.